 Tanmoy: What was your motivation behind starting Management Masters Education?

 Piyush: While I was in Switzerland, I started helping my friends with their applications to ISB, Kellogg, Georgia Tech, HEC Paris and other top schools.
 I also started teaching GMAT part-time to sustain myself in the country.
 That’s when I realized that I understood what schools wanted and liked helping candidates with applications as well.
 So when I decided to move back to India, I was quite determined to pursue this full-time.

 [inbound_button font_size=”19″ color=”#fab92e” text_color=”#141414″ icon=”arrow-circle-o-right” url=”https://www.stoodnt.com/counselor-detail/piyush-ranjan” width=”” target=”_blank”] Book a 1-on-1 Consultation Session (30/60 minutes) with Piyush Ranjan[/inbound_button]

 Tanmoy: How is Management Masters different from other boutique admissions consulting firms?

 Piyush: To be honest, I don’t know about other boutique firms.
 That’s one drawback I have – I don’t care much about market research.
 The only thing I care about is to provide the absolute best service that I can.
 My experience of working with one of the world’s largest luxury groups in Europe has had an impact on me.

-So, what we offer our candidates is a very comprehensive, detailed process which helps them at every stage of the application – right from identifying their stories, experiences, goals, referees, resume and essays.
+So, what we offer our candidates is a very comprehensive, detailed process that helps them at every stage of the application – right from identifying their stories, experiences, goals, referees, resume, and essays.
 We call it the 8-step process.